KostaS10/AzStorageContainerEnumerator/README.md

 Instructions:

-* Start Windows Terminal, Command Prompt or other application of your choice
+* Start Windows Terminal, Windows PowerShell or other application of your choice
 * Execute AzStorageContainerEnumerator.ps1 script
 * Login prompt will show up asking you to login with your Azure credentials to Azure tenant